petritol/simple-book-collection-app/README.md

 ```
 php -S localhost:8000
 ```
-For the frontend, start a new terminal in the project root directory and run:
+For the frontend, start a new terminal in the /client directory and run:
 ```
 npm start
 ```